-From Reception up until Year 4 phonics is taught daily with a focus on using appropriate strategies to support their progress in reading and spelling.
-With this in mind, classes use Sounds-Write as a primary model.
+From Foundation up until Year 2 phonics is taught daily with a focus on using appropriate strategies to support their progress in reading and spelling.
+With this in mind, classes use Letters and Sounds as a primary model.

-Sounds-Write is a stand-alone linguistic phonics programme that supports the teaching of reading and spelling at both Primary and Secondary levels.
+Leters and Sounds is the phonics programme recommended by the DfE to support the teaching of reading and spelling at Primary level.
 The programme is designed to be delivered to whole classes, small groups, or one to one.

-Sounds-Write is acknowledged by the DfE as meeting ALL its criteria for an effective phonics teaching programme.
+Letters and Sounds is acknowledged by the DfE as meeting ALL its criteria for an effective phonics teaching programme.
 It is a very highly structured, multi-sensory, incremental and code-oriented, instructional approach to teaching children to read and spell.
-We use the Sounds-Write programme to provide fast and effective teaching for children at all levels.
+We use the Letters and Sounds programme to provide fast and effective teaching for children at all levels.

 Throughout Key Stage 2 at Kingsbridge Primary School we use a reading programme called Accelerated Reader.